 The planning process was informed by information and ideas solicited during a robust public and stakeholder engagement period in the spring of 2021.
-The park conducted ten public and stakeholder virtual meetings, including public meetings and meetings with affiliated Tribal Nation representatives, local and regional municipalities, community groups, and transportation and regional planning organizations.
+The park conducted ten public and stakeholder virtual meetings, including public meetings and meetings with affiliated Tribal representatives, local and regional municipalities, community groups, and transportation and regional planning organizations.

-The summer 2022 comment period marks the second round of public and stakeholder involvement.
-In this comment period, the National Park Service is seeking public input on the draft CAP.
-After incorporating public comments on this draft, park staff will finalize the plan and identify preferred options.
-The park will then undertake an environmental compliance process prior to implementation of any actions in this plan.
+The summer 2022 comment period marked the second round of public and stakeholder involvement.
+In this comment period, the National Park Service sought public input on the draft CAP.
+After incorporating public comments into the CAP, park staff finalized the plan and identified preferred options.
+The park then undertook the Circulation Environmental Assessment in 2023 as an environmental compliance process for select actions from the CAP.